billbrod/foveated-metamers/README.md

    synthesis.
 This data dictionary describes the columns in that DataFrame.

- - `all_metamer_summary.tsv`: in order to create the indices that determine the trias in the experiment, we gather together and concatenate all the `summary.csv` files and add one additional column, `image_name_for_expt`, then save the resulting DataFrame as `stimuli_description.csv`.
-This data dictionary describes that DataFrame's columns, which are identical to those in `summary.csv`, except for the addition.
+ - `all_metamer_summary.tsv`: in order to create the indices that determine the trias in the experiment, we gather together and concatenate all the `summary.csv` files, then save the resulting DataFrame as `stimuli_description.csv`.
+This data dictionary describes that DataFrame's columns, which are identical to those in `summary.csv`.

 - `experiment_df.tsv`: in order to analyze the data, we want to examine the images presented in each trial, what the correct answers